Jim-Duke/bumbyextras/docs/_research/all_glory_laud_and_honor_b.md

 laud, and honor..." as a Refrain that is repeated at the beginning of every verse; making 5 verses with refrain.
 The other way is to take the refrain, and each of the five verses and pair them off into 3 verses.
 Both have appeal.
 I suggest supporting both versions.

+There are also two harmonizations - I couldn't decide which to use, so I typeset both and made them available.